nanoapi/api-c/README.md

 git submodule update --init --recursive
 ```

 The project is built with CMake.
-Boost and Protobuf are automatically downloaded and built using the Hunter package manager, while protobuf-c is automatically built using CMake (which was pulled in using the command above)
+Boost and Protobuf are automatically downloaded and built using the Hunter package manager, while the protobuf-c submodule is built using CMake.

 ### Linux